 (b) Elections of Directors and Officers.

-i) Advance Notice.
-The Board of Directors shall mail a list of the candidates to fill vacant positions of Directors and Officers to Active Members at least ninety (90) calendar days prior to the date of the elections, which shall be the deadline for the receipt of ballots.
-Other candidates may be proposed no later than seventy (70) calendar days prior to the said election date, by means of a written communication addressed to the Secretary, signed by at least ten (10) Active Members and including the acceptance by the proposed candidate.
-Such candidates shall be presented to the Active Members no less than sixty (60) calendar days prior to the date of the elections.
+- Advance Notice.
+The Board of Directors shall mail a list of the candidates to fill vacant positions of Directors and Officers to Active Members at least forty-five (45) calendar days prior to the date of the elections, which shall be the deadline for the receipt of ballots.
+Other candidates may be proposed no later than thirty-five (35) calendar days prior to said election date, by means of a written communication addressed to the Secretary, signed by at least ten (10) Active Members and including the acceptance by the proposed candidate.
+Such candidates shall be presented to the Active Members no less than thirty (30) calendar days prior to the date of the elections.

-iv) Regulations.
-The regulations approved by the Board shall govern the electoral process, including the procedure to follow in cases of ties between candidates and/or a failure to obtain the required votes provided in the Bylaws.
+- Regulations.
+The regulations approved by the Board shall govern the electoral process, including the procedure to follow in cases of ties between candidates and/or a failure to obtain the required votes provided in the Bylaws

 (g) Compensation of Directors and Officers.
 No Director or Officer shall receive any compensation for services as a Director or Officer.
 Directors and Officers may be reimbursed by the Association for reasonable expenses incurred in carrying out the duties of the Director or Officer, including attending meetings of the Board.